WitcherAdi26/HelperBot/README.md

 # Description
-HelperBot : An ChatBot (a simple form of multi-tenant RAG application) which allows user to upload pdfs and helps them answer any queries and questions related to the content present inside the pdfs.
+HelperBot : A ChatBot (a simple form of multi-tenant RAG application) which allows user to upload pdfs and helps them answer any queries and questions related to the content present inside the pdfs.

 **Tools used :**
 - Backend => FastAPI